jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week3/3-5_Variables.md

 # type q() to close the interactive session.
 ```

+`python` execution from a script example:
 ```
+#!/bin/bash

+# navigate to directory containing python script(s) or execute bash script in same directory as your python script ...
+cd /path/to/your/python/scripts

+# run python script
+python your_script.py

-# python execution from a script example
+# can also pass arguments to python script

-...
+python your_script.py arg1 arg2
 ```

 ```
 # R execution from a script example

-...
 ```

 **!!!
 Helpful Resource**